flancian/garden/do.md

 - my current [[intent]] is: implement [[experiment framework]] in [[agora server]]
 	- gate [[node count]] in `/nodes` on this, make it work on dev first
 	- [[sidetracked]] [[moa is broken]]
+	  - thankfully it was only my account and not all of them :) some issue with twitter.
+I need to look into this further but it's not urgent.
 - [[pomodoro]]
   - I'm trying to use [[pomodoro]].
 It signals an [[intent]].
 My intent is [[getting things done]].
     - Whenever I notice the risk of getting distracted from the task at hand, I dump thoughts in [[later]].